-- 12. After 60 minutes of incubation, remove the 24-well plate from the tissue culture incubator and placed into the hood. - 13.
-Using a Pasteur pipette remove the medium from each well. - 14.
-Distribute 1 mL of PBS into each well to wash the cells.
+- 3. After 60 minutes of incubation, remove the 24-well plate from the tissue culture incubator and place it in the biosafety cabinet. - 4.
+Using a Pasteur pipette, remove the medium from each well. - 5.
+Distribute 1 mL of pre-warmed PBS into each well to wash the cells.
 Remove the PBS from all the wells.
-Perform this step three times. - 15.
-Add 1mL of new Caco-2 cell medium without antibiotics in each well.
-Incubate the 24well plate in the tissue culture incubator for 15 minutes. - 16.
+Perform this step three times. - 6.
+Add 1mL of new Caco-2 cell medium into each well.
+Incubate the 24- well plate in the tissue culture incubator for 15 minutes. - 7.
 After the incubation period remove the Caco-2 cell medium without antibiotics from each well.
-Add 1 mL Caco-2 cell medium with 150 μ g/mL gentamicin.
+Add 1 mL Caco-2 cell medium with 150 μg/mL gentamicin.
 Incubate the 24-well plate for 60 minutes in the tissue culture incubator.
-(This step is to kill the bacteria that is attached to the cell and have not invaded the cells). - 17.
-After incubate the 24-well plate, wash 3 times with PBS as described in step 14. - 18.
-Add 500 μ L of chilled-water in a well.
+(This step is done to kill the bacteria that are attached to the cells, but have not invaded the cells). - 8.
+After incubating the 24-well plate, wash 3 times with PBS as described in step 14. - 9.
+Add 500 μL of chilled-water into a well.
 Pipet vigorously 25 times.
 This time the bottom of the well can be touched, pushing the tip of the pipette against it.
-Then transfer the 500 μ L to a 1.5 eppendorf tube.
+Then transfer the 500 μL to a 1.5 Eppendorf tube.
 Repeat this step for each well.
-This step ensures that all the Caco-2 cells are lysed. - 19.
-Transfer the 500 μ L to an eppendorf tube and perform serial dilutions up to 10-2.
-Plate the dilutions using the instructions for the spiral plater (step 11 section 4.6) - 20.
+This step ensures that the Caco-2 cells are lysed. - 10.
+Transfer the 500 μ L to an Eppendorf tube and perform serial dilutions up to 10-2.
+Plate the dilutions using the instructions for the spiral plater (step 11 section 4.6) - 11.
 Incubate the plates at 37°C overnight and then count the colonies to calculate the amount of bacteria that successfully invaded the Caco-2 cells.